You can configure the BIG-IP® system to log information about DNS denial-of-service (DoS) events and send the log messages to remote IPFIX collectors.

 |Publisher||Create a log publisher to send logs to a set of specified log destinations.|

-The log destination periodically retransmits all of its IPFIX templates over a UDP connection.
-The retransmissions are helpful for UDP connections, which are lossy.
+The log destination periodically retransmits all of its IPFIX templates.
+The retransmissions are helpful for UDP connections, which are lossy, and they are also helpful for debugging a TCP connection.

 Now you have an implementation in which the BIG-IP® system logs messages about DNS DoS events and sends the log messages to a pool of IPFIX collectors.